plotly/plotly.py/doc/python/shapes.md

 *New in 5.15*

 Use `texttemplate` to add text with variables to shapes. `texttemplate` uses d3 number and date formatting and supports raw variables, which use the raw data from the shape definition, and some calculated variables.
+Add a variable with "%{variable}".

 This example adds the raw variables `x0` and `y0` to a rectangle and shows the calculated variables `height`, `slope`, and `width`on three other shapes.